openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

-16. A prompt to “Select a filter” appears for ID Z99998.
+16. A prompt to “Select a filter” appears for your username.
 Select the + to ‘Create a new filter” as shown in Figure  17.

 ![](Images/image084.jpg)